telerik/fiddler-everywhere-docs/security.md

 - Fiddler Everywhere generates a unique root certificate.
 Avoid sharing this certificate with anyone as it might pose a significant security threat (for example, anyone with access to that certificate can decode your secure traffic).

 - When HTTPS capturing is enabled, the captured data will contain readable information that is usually encrypted.
-Share that data with trusted parties only and carefully consider what the requests and responses contain.
+Share that data with trusted parties only and carefully consider what the requests and responses include.

 - All users who have access to the Fiddler Everywhere application or saved sessions can also access the captured data.